 Keep Filing for Unemployment

-Continue to file for unemployment payments as scheduled until you have gone through the appeals process – and don’t press pause on your job search process.
+Continue to file for unemployment payments as scheduled until you have gone through the appeals process—and don’t press pause on your job search process.
 Unemployment benefits are generally contingent on the recipient looking for work.
-You don’t want to get all the way through your appeals process, only to discover that you’re disqualified from receiving benefits because you do not actively job searching.
+You don’t want to get all the way through your appeals process, only to discover that you’re disqualified from receiving benefits because you are not actively job searching.

 Attend All Unemployment Appeal Board Hearings